hypermodularity/hypermodularity.com/README.md

 niezależnym
 żeby nie było bezuzyteczne

-## Module
+## What is an application

+An apllication is a program with an interface

+## What is an interface

+An interface is a first layer to interact with an logic program.

+## What is a module

 + an application extension
 fully functional inside application

+## What is a library
+it's a defined and good designed generic function/helper or many function focused on specific area

-## Application
+## Helper
+Helper it's small generic part in context of proegram

-An apllication is a program with an interface
+## What is a package

-An interface is a first layer to interact with an logic program.
+It's an independent library to be use in a program